-You already know the benefits of free, sensory play so I won't recap all that.
-You already know strategies like placing towels under water or mats under paint, so I won't bore you with that.
+You likely already know the huge benefits of free play and sensory play so I won't recap all that.
+You definitely already know about mess-containing strategies like placing towels under containers water or mats under paint, so I won't bore you with yet another condescending explanation.

-But I will ask: Isn't 20 minutes (give or take) of a child occupied with an activity that doesn't involve whining, sibling conflict, and otherwise extremely annoying behaviors worth a trip around the living room with a vacuum?
+But I will ask: Isn't 20 minutes* a child occupied with an activity that doesn't involve whining, sibling conflict, and otherwise extremely annoying behaviors worth a trip around the living room with a vacuum?

 Well?
 Isn't it?